CardKit/cardkit/README.md

 ![Input card image](images/location.png)

-Input cards are similar to Action cards in that both produce some piece of data that is used by a card (called a Yield).
-In the case of Input cards, that data will always be user-specified.
-In the case of Action cards, that data will be computed based on the side-effects of executing the Action card.
+Input cards are similar to Action cards in that both produce some piece of data that is used by a card.
+For an `ActionCard`, this is called a `Yield` and it is computed at run-time based on the effects of executing the Action card.
+For an `InputCard`, this data is always user-specified at the time of program construction.

+The `InputSlot` class manages the Input slots of an Action card.
+Each `InputSlot` has a human-understandable name (e.g. "Duration" or "Location") and a corresponding `InputType` (defined as an enum, e.g. `.SwiftDouble` or `.Coordinate2D`). `ActionCard` keeps track of `InputSlot` binding using the `InputSlotBinding` enum; a slot may be unbound, bound to an `InputCard`, or bound to the `Yield` of an `ActionCard`.

 ### Token

-Token cards represent the physical IoT hardware.
-Token card implementations (deriving from `TokenCard`) are designed to communicate with IoT hardware to perform the requisite actions as specified by the CardKit program.
-For example, a `DroneTokenCard` might be created to control a drone.
+Token cards represent physical IoT hardware.
+Token card implementations, based on the `ExecutableTokenCard` class in `CardKit Runtime`, are designed to communicate with IoT hardware to perform the requisite actions as specified by the CardKit program.
+For example, a `Drone` token implementation may be created to control a drone.
 It is the responsibility for the Token card's implementation to perform any actual communication with the drone (or other IoT hardware).

 Tokens adhere to the `Consumable` protocol to specify whether their use is consumed by an `ActionCard`.
-If a token is consumed, it's use by one `ActionCard` prevents its use by another `ActionCard` (e.g. a camera that can only respond to one command at a time).
+If a token is consumed, its use by one `ActionCard` prevents its use by another `ActionCard` (e.g. a camera that can only respond to one command at a time).
 Tokens that are not consumed may be bound to multiple `ActionCard`s in the same hand.
 Token consumability applies only within the current Hand; a Token that was consumed in a previous hand may be used by a new `ActionCard` in the current hand.

 ![Camera card image](images/camera.png)